ietf-wg-acme/acme/draft-ietf-acme-acme.md

 status (required, string):
 : The status of this authorization.
-Possible values are: "pending", "processing", "valid", "invalid" and "revoked".
+Possible values are: "pending", "processing", "valid", "invalid", and "revoked".
 If this field is missing, then the default value is "pending".

 expires (optional, string):